JordanMicahBennett/ROBOTIZE_JA/README.md

 # FAILURE TO ROBOTIZE JA?

-See the following item, for a quick grasp of likely issues arrising from failure to perform initiatives like RobotizeJa.
+See the following item, for a quick grasp of likely issues that may arrise from failure to perform initiatives like RobotizeJa.
    * [Failure to "Robotize Jamaica".](https://github.com/JordanMicahBennett/ROBOTIZE_JA/blob/master/data/FAILURE-TO-ROBOTIZE-JAMAICA.md)

 # QUICK START ON UNDERSTANDING WHAT ARTIFICIAL INTELLIGENCE/MACHINE LEARNING IS ABOUT